WELCOME TO YELLOW RHINO

 Impact: As with any forward-thinking system, the whole purpose is to create an impact.
 The aim is for a measurable impact on your well being so we know what we’re doing is needed, and works.

 Growth: YELLOWRHINO will grow with you and share your growth as you 'discover and recover.'
-Individual and group sessions create a positive and safe space where you can share your story, whilst beginning to write the next chapter.
+Individual, group sessions and The Sirhowy Session podcast create a positive and safe space where you can share your story, whilst beginning to write the next chapter.
 You won't be judged on setbacks or pitfalls as you continue to grow as a whole human being.

 MISSION STATEMENT

-An inclusive wellbeing and rehabilitation platform to support people to reach their limitless potential through physical and mental stability.
+An inclusive and eco friendly wellbeing and rehabilitation platform to support people to reach their limitless potential through physical and mental stability.

 WHERE DID THE NAME COME FROM?